RWE's nine-month profit beats expectation on data centre project sale in Britain

-FRANKFURT :RWE, Germany's largest power producer, reported higher-than-expected profits for the first nine months of the year, boosted by a 225 million euro ($262 million) book gain due to the sale of a data centre project to a large cloud service provider.
+FRANKFURT/DUESSELDORF :RWE, Germany's largest power producer, reported higher-than-expected profits for the first nine months of the year, boosted by a 225 million euro ($262 million) book gain on the sale of a data centre project to a large cloud service provider.

 Nine-month adjusted earnings before interest, tax, depreciation and amortisation fell by 13 per cent to 3.48 billion euros ($4.06 billion), said RWE, beating the 3.14 billion average forecast in a company-provided poll.